joinmarket-webui/jamdocs/docs/software/installation.md

 ## Manual Installation

-There are multiple ways to run Jam.
+There are three ways to set up Jam manually:

-- Using the official standalone docker image (easiest)
+1. Official standalone docker image (easiest)
-- Running Jam connecting to a local JoinMarket instance
+2. Connect Jam to a local JoinMarket instance
-- Running Jam connecting to a remote JoinMarket instance
+3. Connect Jam to a remote JoinMarket instance

 All these methods have benefits and drawbacks.
 One method is easy, but you have less control.
 Others give you more flexibility, but require several